Mobile Applications : The Underlying Process

 6. UI (User Interface) Design: User interface design focuses on crafting visually appealing and functional interfaces that enhance usability and meet user expectations.
 Attention to detail in aspects such as color schemes, typography, and visual elements ensures a cohesive and engaging user experience.

-7. Animation: Animation in UI design should do more than look nice — it needs to improve usability and interaction.
-Motion elements that contribute meaningfully to how users navigate or understand the product add real value; decorative animation for its own sake rarely does.
+7. Animation: Animation in UI design has one job: improve usability and interaction, not just look polished.
+Motion that helps users navigate or understand the product adds real value.
+Decoration for its own sake rarely does.

 8. Software Architecture Planning: Scalability and reliability need to be baked into mobile application architecture from the start.
 Close collaboration between design and development teams produces a software framework that supports both front-end and back-end needs without painting you into a corner later.